mihaelacoman1/mihaelacoman1/README.md

 - 🎓 Final-year student in **Computer Science and Economic Informatics** at the **Bucharest University of Economic Studies**
 - 🎯 Class of 2026, double specialization in **Business & IT**
 - 🧠 Passionate about blending technical knowledge with business strategy
+- 👩‍💻 Started coding in high school.
+6 years and many deadlines later – still in love with it, in all its forms.

 ## 💬 Ask Me About